 General selection of physics topics, including matter and measurement; behavior of solids, liquids, and gases; mechanics, including forces, motion, energy, power, and machines; heat; sound; light; optics; magnetism; electricity; and atomic phenomena.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MTH180 or MTH124 or Placement by Examination.
+3 Credits (3 Lecture) Prerequisite(s): MTH180 or MTH124 or Placement by Examination.

 Health science applications of the principles of mechanics, heat, light, sounds, and the macroscopic properties of matter.
 Includes an introduction to electricity and magnetism.
 Appropriate for non-science majors intending to transfer to a baccalaureate degree program.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): MTH180 or Placement by Examination.